churnicorn/service-discovery/smartstack/README.md

 ```
 nerve -c /etc/nerve.conf.json
 ```
-This will again take up this terminal window with the output of nerve
+This will again take up this terminal window with the output of nerve.
+It will tell you that it's up and running and then it will proceed to complain that it can't connect to zookeeper.
+That's okay.
+Leave it as is.

 ### Status Check In